-In the 2013/14 season Mr. Mattice made his German operatic debut with Oper Dortmund as Larry King in the Continental Premier production of Anna Nicole (with his wife, Emily Newton in the title role).
-This season also included creating the role of the Bank Examiner in the *World Premiere* of Carson Kievman’s opera Fairy Tales: Songs of the Dandelion Woman in Miami and role debuts as both Eisenstein and Falke in Die Fledermaus.
-The previous season’s engagements included creating the title role in the *World Premiere* of Carson Kievman’s Hamlet in Miami, a house debut with Opera Delaware as Silvio in Pagliacci, a concert with the Falmouth Chorale & Orchestra and playing Figaro in Il Barbiere di Siviglia with Florida Opera Theater, Vero Beach Opera and First Coast Opera.
+In addition to singing Sharpless and Don Fernando in Theater Hagen's 2014/15 season, Mr. Mattice also sang Valentin in Faust and Miles Gloriosus in A Funny Thing Happened on the Way to the Forum(Die Spinnen, die Römer).
+In 2013/14 he made his German operatic debut with Oper Dortmund as Larry King in the Continental Premier production of Anna Nicole (with his wife, Emily Newton, in the title role).
+He also created the role of the Bank Examiner in the *World Premiere* of Carson Kievman’s opera Fairy Tales: Songs of the Dandelion Woman in Miami and had role debuts as both Eisenstein and Falke in Die Fledermaus.
+The previous season’s engagements included creating the title role in the *World Premiere* of Carson Kievman’s Hamlet in Miami, a house debut with Opera Delaware as Silvio in Pagliacci, a concert with the Falmouth Chorale & Orchestra and singing Figaro in Il Barbiere di Siviglia with Florida Opera Theater, Vero Beach Opera and First Coast Opera.

 Il barbiere di Siviglia Roméo et Juliette Die Zauberflöte La Bohème Così fan Tutte